Studio Romolo Atelier

 Teaching

-His teaching methods have received the Harvard-Danforth Award for Excellence in Education and
+His teaching methods have received the Harvard-Danforth Award for Excellence in Education and the President’s Award for Contributions to the Arts.

-the President’s Award for Contributions to the Arts.
-He has served on the faculty of Harvard University, The London Academy of Art, The Provincetown Art Association Museum and the Truro Center for the Arts as well as founding his own studio school: Studio Romolo Alteier.
+He has served on the faculty of Harvard University, The London Academy of Art, The Provincetown Art Association Museum and the Truro Center for the Arts as well as founding his own studio school, Studio Romolo Atelier, in Italy and the USA to teach his methods.

 THE LONG ART